haglobah/manzanit0.github.io/_posts/2019-08-23-functional-lessons.md

 Again, since I came from an OO world, I was used to creating instances and modifying their properties, and doing endless things with them.
 But in some languages... that's just not possible.
-Elixir's data structures are inmutable – if you change a map, it will generate you a new map with the modified bit, the old one will remain the same.
+Elixir's data structures are immutable—if you change a map, it will generate you a new map with the modified bit, and the old one will remain the same.

-So the question arises – How can I store state in my application?
+So the question arises—How can I store state in my application?
 Say I'm spiking a solution and I don't want to wire a database, but simply manage some data in-memory.
 Or say that my application actually requires some in-memory state!
 How can you do that?
 The answer I have found is that each language solves the problem in their own personal way.
-Elixir brings the concept of [light-weight processes](https://elixir-lang.org/getting-started/mix-otp/agent.html) to the table, Clojure uses [atoms](https://clojure.org/reference/atoms) and [refs](https://clojure.org/reference/refs) ... at the end of the day, depending on which language you're using, you'll have to find out which is the idiomatic way.
+Elixir brings the concept of [light-weight processes](https://elixir-lang.org/getting-started/mix-otp/agent.html) to the table, whereas Clojure uses [atoms](https://clojure.org/reference/atoms) and [refs](https://clojure.org/reference/refs).
+At the end of the day, depending on which language you're using, you'll have to find out which is the idiomatic way.

 Nonetheless, regardless of how each language solves the problem of managing mutable shared state, I have found in my experience that the less, the better, and as we move all our state towards a database and drive it away from the application, the problems we have to solve down the road become simpler, and less tangled.
-Managing mutable shared state sucks, so it's always a good bet to keep it isolated in the database.
+Managing mutable shared state is difficult, so it's always a good bet to keep it isolated in the database.

 ## Wrapping up

 Coming to an end, all I can say is... stay curious, keep learning, question yourself.
-All this is just a quick summary of the different things I have learnt after having screwed up on many occassions.
+All of this is just a quick summary of the different things I have learnt after having screwed up on many occasions.
 Londibot started as a Clojure bot, but as technical debt piled up due to the poor decisions I made, I started from scratch in Elixir and became a happier man.
 But it wasn't because I changed stack (maybe a little), but because I was able to improve all the design mistakes I had made before.